RoboJackets/robocup-firmware/robot/control/Src/motion-control/VelocityKalmanTuner/README.md

 ## Using the Tool
 ###Installation
-This tool was last tested with Python 3.7 and requires the following external libraries
+This tool was last tested with Python 3.7 and requires the following major packages:
 - matplotlib
 - numpy
 - PyQt5
+- scipy

+A detailed list of package requirements and dependencies can be found in [requirement.txt](requirements.txt)

 ###Running The Program
 To open the program via the command line, navigate to the ```VelocityKalmanTuner``` folder